Ryan Jude Novelline: 2013–2019

+2020-present

+Dutch influencer Rose Nora Anna danced to Billy Joel's Uptown Girl in a TikTok wearing a replica dress by Novelline of Princess Diana's blue Catherine Walker gown originally worn to the 1987 Cannes Film Festival.
+TikTok's Queen Astraea also ran through New York City in one of his dresses.

 Exhibitions

 Novelline's Golden Book Gown was displayed at the Scottish Rite Masonic Museum & Library and was the centerpiece of an exhibit at the Drift Contemporary Art Gallery in 2013.
 At this show, he asked visitors to consider whether or not "the stories of our past become part of a sustainable future."
 Novelline was a guest speaker at Asian Geographic’s 2018 Asia Dive Expos (ADEX) in Singapore in April and again in Beijing in October.
 He presented Beyond Blue as part of a Mermaid Festival.